Influenza (flu) is a potentially serious and sometimes fatal illness, different to the common cold and different to COVID-19.

-People at greater risk of severe illness from flu can get free vaccine, although your doctor might charge for the appointment.
+Influenza vaccination is available from GPs and some pharmacies.
+People at greater risk of severe illness from influenza can get free vaccine, although doctors might charge for the appointment.

 People at greater risk and eligible for free flu vaccine are: